zodb/relstorage/README.txt

         shared among all clients using NFS or similar; blob data will be stored only on the filesystem and not in the database.
 If false, blob data is stored in the relational database and the blob directory holds a cache of blobs.
-When this parameter is false, the blob directory should not be shared among clients.
+When this option is false, the blob directory should not be shared among clients.

 ``blob-cache-size``
         Maximum size of the blob cache, in bytes.
 If empty (the default), the cache size isn't checked and the blob directory will grow without bounds.
+This should be either empty or significantly larger than the largest blob you store.
+At least 1 gigabyte is recommended for typical databases.
+More is recommended if you store videos, CD/DVD images, or virtual machine images.
+If this option is set too small, blobs could be evicted from the cache before application code can get them, resulting in POSExceptions.

+        This option allows suffixes such as "mb" or "gb".
         This option is ignored if shared-blob-dir is true.

 ``blob-cache-size-check``
         Blob cache check size as percent of blob-cache-size.
 The blob cache size will be checked when this many bytes have been loaded into the cache.
 Defaults to 10% of the blob cache size.

         This option is ignored if shared-blob-dir is true.

-        This option is ignored if shared-blob-dir is true.

 ``blob-chunk-size``
         When ZODB blobs are stored in the database, RelStorage breaks them into chunks to minimize the impact on RAM.
-This parameter specifies the chunk size for new blobs.
-The default is 1048576 (1 megabyte).
+This option specifies the chunk size for new blobs.
+The default is 1048576 (1 mebibyte).

+        This option allows suffixes such as "mb" or "gb".
         This option is ignored if shared-blob-dir is true.

 ``keep-history``
-        If this parameter is set to true (the default), the adapter will create and use a history-preserving database schema (like FileStorage).
+        If this option is set to true (the default), the adapter will create and use a history-preserving database schema (like FileStorage).
 A history-preserving schema supports
         ZODB-level undo, but also grows more quickly and requires extensive packing on a regular basis.

-        If this parameter is set to false, the adapter will create and use a history-free database schema.
+        If this option is set to false, the adapter will create and use a history-free database schema.
 Undo will not be supported, but the database will not grow as quickly.
 The database will still require regular garbage collection (which is accessible through the database pack mechanism.)

-        This parameter must not change once the database schema has been installed, because the schemas for history-preserving and history-free storage are different.
+        This option must not change once the database schema has been installed, because the schemas for history-preserving and history-free storage are different.
 If you want to convert between a history-preserving and a history-free database, use the ``zodbconvert`` utility to copy to a new database.

 ``replica-conf``
-        If this parameter is provided, it specifies a text file that contains a list of database replicas the adapter can choose from.
+        If this option is provided, it specifies a text file that contains a list of database replicas the adapter can choose from.
 For MySQL and PostgreSQL, put in the replica file a list of ``host:port`` or ``host`` values, one per line.
 For Oracle,